4 tips on choosing a processor for your gift card program

 What features they support.

-You might have grand plans for your gift card program and your gift card processor should be able to support those plans.
-If you want to offer customers a reloadable gift card and a web-based system to reload, deactivate or check the balance on those cards in real time, be sure your processor can support those capabilities.
+You might have grand plans for your business gift cards and your credit card processor should be able to support those plans.
+If you want to offer customers a reloadable gift card and a web-based system to reload, deactivate or check the balance on those cards in real time, be sure your card processor can support those capabilities.

 What about eCards; the ability to link your gift card program with your loyalty program or the ability to use your gift card during card-not-present transactions?
 If you have multiple companies under your belt, can your gift card processor develop cards to carry gift balances for multiple merchants?
 Maybe you want your gift cards available in more places than your store or website.
 Can your gift card processors support different distribution channels?